-You have surely noticed the new wave of scooters on the streets of Paris.
-Their number is ever increasing and this mode of transport is now accessible to everyone.
+You have surely noticed the increasing numbers of scooters on the streets of Paris – in fact, there are predicted to be 40,000 in circulation by the end of 2019.
+The trend is ever growing and this mode of transport has become easier than ever to access.
 But where do these scooters come from?
 How do you use them?
 Here is everything you need to know about electric scooters in Paris.

 Scooters in Paris

-After the Velib’ a new means of transport is now available.
-There are now three brands of scooters in Paris: Lime, Bird, and the newest arrival Bolt.
-All three are recent, with Lime being the first to appear, back in June.
+Following the success of Paris’s Velib’ bikes, a new means of transport has become available.
+There are now ten brands of scooters in Paris: Lime, Bird, Bolt, Wind, Tier, Flash, Hive, Voi, Dott and Uber’s new Jump.
+All are relatively recent, with Lime being the first to appear, back in June 2018.
 Their goal?
-Make getting around Paris easier and more accessible.
+To make getting around Paris easier and more accessible.
 It’s the first time that this type of electric scooter is being rented free-floating, meaning you can hire and leave it anywhere, without the need for a docking station.

 How to use them

-You need only download the app to begin.
-You create a profile, add a phone number, your card details to pay and you’re good to go.
+Just head to the website of any of these companies to download their app.
+There you can create a profile, add a phone number, your card details to pay and you’re good to go.
 A map shows you where available scooters are, with the use of geolocalisation.
 You can choose a scooter according to distance and remaining battery.
-At the moment, there is an average distance of 4km between you and the nearest available scooter.
-When you have found one you use the smartphone app to scan the QR code situated on the handlebars to start and stop your journey.
+When you have found one, use the smartphone app to scan the QR code on the scooter handlebars to start and stop your journey.

 How much do they cost?

-To commission a scooter is €1, and an additional 15 cents per minute of use.
-Thus, a 20 minute journey would cost you €4.
-If you use a Bird scooter you pay per trip, whereas with Lime you need to top up your account by €10, €20, or €50 at a time.
+To ‘unlock’ a scooter is €1, and it’s usually 15 cents a minute after that.
+So, a 20 minute journey would cost you €4.
+If you use a Bird scooter you pay per trip, whereas with Lime you need to top up your account by €10, €20, or €50 at a time; it varies between company.
 If you don’t have a helmet, and you deposit €10 or more into your account, Lime offers you the use of one of theirs.
-It’s a good idea to wear one as a collision with a pedestrian, a cyclist, or even a car can be serious seeing as the scooters have a top speed of 24km/h!
+It’s a good idea to wear one as a collision with a pedestrian, a cyclist, or even a car can be serious seeing as the scooters have a top speed of 25km/h!

 And when they’re not available?

 It’s normal not to see any scooters on the map during the night; they are collected to be charged and, when necessary, repaired.
-If not, it is possible that unfortunately, they have been stolen… As they are still of a limited number, and mostly centered around the heart of Paris, some people try and keep them for the next day.
+If not, it is possible that they have been stolen… It’s not uncommon to find people holding onto theirs (illegally) for the next day.

 Where can you ride them?